 A career as a Spy is undoubtedly competitive and challenging.
 It gives strong job security for professionals who get a position.

-The last 5 years’ data shows strong growth in the number of Intelligence Officers in Australia.
-Based on the national Job Outlook website, moderate future growth for Spy professionals is expected in the coming years.
+The last five years' data shows strong growth in the number of Intelligence Officers in Australia.
+The national Job Outlook website shows moderate future growth for Spy professionals in the coming years.

-Experienced investigation officers can progress on their professional journey by getting trained in a specific area such as Defense Intelligence Analyst, Criminal Intelligence Analyst, etc.
+Experienced investigation officers can progress on their professional journey by training in a specific area, such as Defense Intelligence Analyst, Criminal Intelligence Analyst, etc.

 12. How Much Does A Spy Earn In Australia?

 The average salary of an intelligence agent is AU$88,275 per year.
-Their average weekly salary is $1,821.
+Their weekly average wage is $1,821.

 13. Conclusion

-A career in secret intelligence is an uncommon but rewarding and appealing experience.
+A career in secret intelligence is an unusual but rewarding and appealing experience.
 The best part of this profession is that it is open to all Australians from every background.

 Choosing the right agency that matches your goal and performing regular self-assessments can help to earn an entry role.